 Last February, when the world was a very different place, Spirit installed SunPower panels in the roof of my new home - read all about the installation process here.

 So it’s been just over a year now that I’ve been living with solar panels.
 Although not the best of years, it has been nice to work from home to maximise the use of my own solar energy.
 But how is my PV system doing?
 Has it performed anywhere near what my quote promised?
-And how have my behaviour, bills and carbon footprint changed?

 Let’s start with kWh.
 My monitoring methods are reading the generation meter annual total, which is the most accurate way of monitoring production, and the Growatt online portal, which is based on inverter calculations.
 How did these compare?